bsipiak/simple_login_dockerised/README.md

 - Clone the repository: `git clone https://github.com/bsipiak/simple_login_dockerised.git`

-- Build and start environment: `make up`
+- Build and start environment (make sure docker is up and running): `make up`

 - Our project will be available under: http://localhost:8080